par12005/gttn-dr/docs/source/intro.rst

 This module is a modified extension of the Tripal Plant PopGen submit Pipeline (TPPS), which can be found here: http://tpps.rtfd.io

-The comprehensive video lesson on how to use GTTN-TPPS is available on YouTube_
+The comprehensive video tutorial on how to use GTTN-TPPS is available on YouTube_

 The first page of the module prompts the user for information about each species they are uploading data about, as well as a file with location information and unique identifiers for each tree.